-FCC announces plans to begin accepting 911 text and photo/video messagesAlex Wagner - Deputy Managing Editor, News Desk
+FCC announces plans to begin accepting 911 text and photo/video messagesAlex Wagner - Editorial Director of News and Content

 Last year we heard that the FCC was looking into a way to begin updating the 911 system to accept text messages, photos, and videos in addition to the traditional phone call.
 It looks like the FCC liked the idea, as FCC chairman Julius Genachowski has announced a five-step plan to update the 911 emergency response system that will enable it to receive text and photo messages, videos, voice calls, and automatic location data.
 The FCC hopes that the project, named Next Generation 911, will allow responders to answer emergencies quicker and give citizens more ways to get in touch with 911.
 In its announcement of NG911, the FCC detailed the five-step plan it'll follow to put the project into action:

 - 1. Develop location accuracy mechanisms for NG-911